joshgerdes/jekyll-uno/_posts/2021-08-25-always-on-vpn-error-809-the-network-connection-between-your-computer-and-the-vpn-server-could-not-be-established.md

 ---
-date: 2021-08-25 00:00:00 +1200
+date: '2021-08-25 00:00:00 +1200'
+title: >-
-title: 'Always on VPN - Error 809 The network connection between your computer and the VPN server could not be established '
+  Always on VPN - Error 809 The network connection between your computer and the VPN server could not be established
 author: Luke
 categories:
   - Windows
 toc: true
 header:
-  teaser: "/uploads/windows-server.jpg"
+  teaser: /uploads/windows-server.jpg
+_template: new_post
 ---

 I ran into a weird issue, troubleshooting an 'Always On VPN' installation running off Windows Server 2019, the clients were getting the following error in the Application event log:

 > Error 809 The network connection between your computer and the VPN server could not be established